Programmable Media

 By default, Cloudinary automatically performs certain optimizations on all transformed images.
 There are also a number of additional features that enable you to further optimize the images you use in your iOS application.
 These include optimizations to image quality, format, and size, among others.

-For example, you can use the auto value for both the fetchFormat and quality attributes to automatically deliver an image that minimizes file size while meeting the required quality level, and is delivered using the most optimal file format for the device or operating system version.
+For example, you can use the auto value for both the fetchFormat and quality attributes to automatically deliver an image that minimizes file size while meeting the required quality level, and is delivered using the optimal file format for the device or operating system version.
 In the example below, the automatic format and quality parameters are applied, resulting in a significant file size reduction with no visible change in quality.

 50% file size optimization using the auto quality feature